Signed in as:

 The below graphs show the variation in pressure 'intensity' in an open air explosion as opposed to a closed-space.
 In short the open air rise quickly to peak and dissipates relatively quickly.
 The closed-space also rises quickly but the intensity is prolonged even causing 'rebound' type secondary impacts due to reflection, etc.

-Defense and Veterans Brain Injury Center (DVBIC) has quoted that more than 50 percent of injuries sustained during the conflicts in Iraq and Afghanistan are the result of explosives including bombs, grenades, land mines, mortar/artillery shells, and improvised explosive devices, or IEDs.
-Indeed since 2006, blasts have been the most common cause of injury among American and other allied soldiers.
+The Defence and Veterans Brain Injury Center (DVBIC) reports that more than 50% of injuries sustained by soldiers in the Iraq and Afghanistan conflicts are the result of explosive devices, including bombs, grenades, landmines, mortar and artillery shells, and improvised explosive devices (IEDs).
+Since 2006, blast injuries have been the leading cause of harm among American and allied military personnel.

 Civilian Populations